 Commonwealth Bank of Australia Dividend Reinvestment Plan (DRP) rules as at 19 May 2014.
 Download and print a copy of the DRP rules.

 The DRP allows Shareholders to reinvest all or part of any dividend paid on their Shares in additional Shares instead of receiving the dividend in cash.
 Shareholders are still entitled to franking credits on dividends reinvested under the DRP.
 Participation in the DRP is entirely optional.
 The DRP is administered in accordance with these DRP Rules.
-CBA announced a 1.5% discount to the market price of additional shares issued under the DRP for the final dividend for the year ended 30 June 2017.
 You can find out how to participate in the DRP under the FAQs.

 It is important that you read these DRP Rules carefully before deciding whether to participate in the DRP.
 For the avoidance of doubt, the offer of the DRP to the public in New Zealand is made in compliance with Australian law and any code, rules or other requirements relating to the offer of the DRP in Australia.
 If you have any questions or need advice on whether you should participate in the DRP, please contact an independent professional adviser.

 14. Termination of Participation